 Enter in the column labeled "After carryback" your AGI refigured after you apply the NOL or net section 1256 contracts loss carryback and after you refigure any items of income and deductions that are based on or limited to a percentage of your AGI.
-Amounts to refigure include:
+Amounts to refigure may include:

-- The special allowance for passive activity losses from rental real estate activities.
+• The special allowance for passive activity losses from rental real estate activities, andThe exclusion of amounts received under an employer's adoption assistance program.

 - Taxable social security benefits,

 - IRA deductions,

 - The student loan interest deduction,

 - The tuition and fees deduction,

+- Excludable savings bond interest,